Red Flags: Are You Being Emotionally Manipulated?

 Manipulation is any attempt to sway a person’s emotions to get them to act in a specific way or feel a certain thing.
 While it’s common in interpersonal relationships, it also frequently happens on a broader scale.
 Advertisers routinely attempt to manipulate people’s emotions to get them to buy a product.
 Political candidates manipulate voters to win votes, convince voters of untrue claims, or change a voter’s opinions about a given issue.

-People who are deliberately manipulative often do so in an attempt to avoid healthier strategies, such as direct communication of their needs or mutual intimacy and vulnerability.
+People who deliberately use manipulation tactics often do so in an attempt to avoid healthier strategies, such as direct communication of their needs or mutual intimacy and vulnerability.

 People can manipulate others using hundreds of tactics.
-Some of the most common include:
+Some of the most common signs of emotional manipulation include:

 1. Using intense emotional connection to control another person’s behavior.
 For example, an abusive person may try to manipulate a person by moving very quickly in a romantic relationship.
-They may overwhelm their victim with loving gestures to lower their guard or make them feel indebted.
+They may overwhelm their victim with loving gestures or love bombing to lower their guard or make them feel indebted.

 2. Playing on a person’s insecurities.
 This is a popular tactic among advertisers, such as when a cosmetic company makes a person feel unattractive or “old.”
 It also works well in interpersonal relationships.
 For instance, someone may make their romantic partner think no one else could ever possibly love them.